betrusted-io/xous-core/services/xous-names/README.md

 asking for access to the `ticktimer` or other public services.

-B. flat denial: `xous-name-server` simply returns a message saying the request was denied by setting `success` to `false`.
+B. flat denial: `xous-name-server` simply returns a message saying the request was denied.
 This is also the case when the request is malformed or incorrect.
 No information shall be leaked about the nature of the denial.
 Denials are also delayed to the nearest 0.1 second interval since boot to eliminate side channels and to rate limit fuzzing requests.
 Some services (such as the key server) are restricted to only a set of